New Regulation of the Public Oversight Board – What Changes for Statutory Auditors and Businesses?

 Adherence to deadlines and new obligations

-According to the transitional provisions, auditors must pay attention to several important deadlines: (a) New obligation for annual reporting to the BMP.
-The regulation appears to require auditors to submit annual information (possibly client statements, continuing education hours, or similar). – this will begin for the first time on January 30, 2026, so auditors need to have this information ready at the start of 2026. (b) In-process quality controls: if a quality control by the BMP was initiated before the new regulation took effect, it will be completed under the old Regulation No. 7/2018.
-This means that for any ongoing inspection (if any), auditors should still apply the old rules until the process is closed. (c) Deadline for quality controls of sustainability engagements: BMP will not inspect assurance engagements for sustainability reports until several years later – specifically, these controls will apply to reporting periods closed on December 31, 2028, and thereafter.
-This gives auditors a window of time to train and become accredited in this new field.
-However, auditors planning to offer assurance services for ESG should start familiarizing themselves now with the relevant standards (ISAE 3000, EFRAG standards for sustainability reporting, etc.). and ensure they obtain the necessary licensing when the time comes (the law has already provided for a specific register or approval for auditors of these reports).
+(c) Timeline for quality controls of sustainability engagements: BMP will not inspect assurance engagements for sustainability reports until after a few years - specifically, these controls will apply to reporting periods closed on December 31, 2028, and thereafter.
+This gives auditors a timeframe to train and become accredited in this new field.
+However, auditors planning to offer ESG assurance services should start familiarizing themselves with the relevant standards (ISAE 3000, EFRAG sustainability reporting standards, etc.) now and ensure they obtain the necessary licensing when the time comes (the law has already provided for a specific register or approval for auditors of these reports).

 Collaboration with BMP and IEKA

-Under the new regulation, BMP emphasizes certain aspects of public oversight that are not delegated elsewhere, meaning it will retain direct control over, for example, quality inspections and disciplinary measures.
-This implies more frequent and formal communication with BMP.
-Auditors must respond carefully to BMP's requests, reply to correspondence within the deadlines, and take a proactive stance in addressing the issues raised.
-On the other hand, the role of IEKA (as the professional organization) remains important in training and assisting members in implementing these rules.
-The Regulation also applies to the professional organization of statutory auditors, which means that IEKA itself will be subject to BMP oversight regarding how it manages, for example, the quality control scheme it organizes for its members or the continuing education process.
-Auditors should await guidance from IEKA regarding the practical implementation of the new regulation and participate in any training or seminar organized on this topic.
+On the other hand, the role of IEKA (as a professional organization) remains important in training and assisting members in implementing these rules.
+The regulation also applies to the professional organization of statutory auditors, meaning that IEKA itself will be subject to oversight by BMP regarding how it manages, for example, the quality control scheme it organizes for its members or the continuing professional development process.

 Entry into force and next steps